g-class857/phishing_detection_system/README.md

 ## Creat and activate virtual environment
 python3 -m venv venv

-source venv/bin/activate
+# On Linux use  : source venv/bin/activate
 # On Windows use: .\venv\Scripts\activate

 pip install -r requireements.txt

-## Usage
+## Usage (from inside the virtual environment)
-python predictor.py --vt-key YOUR_VIRUSTOTAL_API_KEY
+python predictor.py --vt-key [YOUR_VIRUSTOTAL_API_KEY]

-Enter the raw email and press enter then CTRL+D
+Paste the raw email and press enter then CTRL+D